Vyral/jeff-riber/_posts/2019-03-01-how-to-potentially-save-thousands-on-nursing-care-in-florida.md

 **1. Any kind of net profit relating to this rental property has to go toward your nursing home copay.**

-**2. If the deed is not set up correctly to create an enhanced life estate or ladybird dead, then the state of Florida can set up a lien on the property at the time of the owner’s death.**
+**2. If the deed is not set up correctly to create an enhanced life estate or ladybird deed, then the state of Florida can set up a lien on the property at the time of the owner’s death.**

 {% include pullquote.html %}